-EYFS 1/2 Cycle A 1/2 Cycle B 3/4 Cycle A 3/4 Cycle B 5/6 Cycle B Designers • • • Know about inventors, designers, engineers, chefs and manufacturers who have developed ground-breaking products Use learning from science and maths helps design and make products that work Know about inventors, designers, engineers, chefs and manufacturers who have developed ground- breaking products Apply learning from science and maths to help design and make products that work Know about inventors, designers, engineers, chefs and manufacturers who have developed ground-breaking products -dge textiles explore what materials are like.
-Know simple properties of materials Know characteristics of materials and components that a 3-D textiles product can be assembled from two identical fabric shapes that materials have both functional properties and aesthetic qualities that a single fabric shape can be used to make a 3D textiles product Know materials can be combined and mixed to create more useful characteristics that materials have both functional properties and aesthetic qualities that materials can be combined and mixed to create more useful characteristics that a 3D textiles product can be made from a combination of fabric shapes knowledge Structure explore building structures from construction materials (blocks) • Know how to make structures stronger, stiffer and more stable how to make strong, stiff shell structures how to make strong, stiff shell structures how to reinforce and strengthen a 3D framework (eg triangulation, Jinx Joints, cross beams) Technical Mechanism • Know how to make part of a model move (slider, wheels) Know how to make a model move using simple mechanisms such as levers, sliders, wheels and axles about the movement of simple mechanisms such as levers, sliders, wheels and axles how mechanical systems such as levers and linkages create movement how mechanical systems such as levers and linkages or pneumatic systems create movement Know how simple electrical circuits and components can be used to create functional products how mechanical systems such as cams or pulleys or gears create movement that mechanical and electrical systems have an input, process and output how to program a computer to monitor changes in the environment and control their products Food • that all food comes from plants or animals that everyone should eat at least five portions of fruit and vegetables every day know that food has to be farmed, grown elsewhere (e.g. home) or caught that food ingredients should be combined according to their sensory characteristics how to name and sort foods into the five groups in The Eatwell plate know that food is grown (such as tomatoes, wheat and potatoes), reared (such as pigs, chickens and cattle) and caught (such as fish) in the UK, Europe and the wider world. know that seasons may affect the food available know how food is processed into ingredients that can be eaten or used in cooking that food ingredients can be fresh, pre-cooked and processed know that a healthy diet is made up from a variety and balance of different food and drink, as depicted in the Eatwell plate that to be active and healthy, food and drink are needed to provide energy for the body Know that seasons may affect the food available Know how food is processed into ingredients that can be eaten or used in cooking Know the environmental impact of food and food miles that different food and drink contain different substances - nutrients, water and fibre - that are needed for health that a recipe can be adapted by adding or substituting one or more ingredients that a recipe can be adapted by adding or substituting one or more ingredients
+Nursery EYFS 1/2 Cycle A 1/2 Cycle B 3/4 Cycle A 3/4 Cycle B 5/6 Cycle B Designers • • • • Know about inventors, designers, engineers, chefs and manufacturers who have developed ground-breaking products Use learning from science and maths helps design and make products that work Know about inventors, designers, engineers, chefs and manufacturers who have developed ground- breaking products Apply learning from science and maths to help design and make products that work Know about inventors, designers, engineers, chefs and manufacturers who have developed ground-breaking products textiles Explore different materials explore what materials are like.
+Know simple properties of materials Know characteristics of materials and components that a 3-D textiles product can be assembled from two identical fabric shapes that materials have both functional properties and aesthetic qualities that a single fabric shape can be used to make a 3D textiles product Know materials can be combined and mixed to create more useful characteristics that materials have both functional properties and aesthetic qualities that materials can be combined and mixed to create more useful characteristics that a 3D textiles product can be made from a combination of fabric shapes knowledge Structure explore building structures from construction materials (blocks) • Know how to make structures stronger, stiffer and more stable how to make strong, stiff shell structures how to make strong, stiff shell structures how to reinforce and strengthen a 3D framework (eg triangulation, Jinx Joints, cross beams) Technical kno Mechanism To know how to fold paper to create a spring with support To create movement with split pins To make a moving picture (pop up card) To use simple tools such as scissors and brushes.
+Know how to make part of a model move (slider, wheels) Know how to make a model move using simple mechanisms such as levers, sliders, wheels and axles about the movement of simple mechanisms such as levers, sliders, wheels and axles how mechanical systems such as levers and linkages or pneumatic systems create movement Know how simple electrical circuits and components can be used to create functional products how mechanical systems such as cams or pulleys or gears create movement that mechanical and electrical systems have an input, process and output how to program a computer to monitor changes in the environment and control their products Food Melting, mixing Spreading, making Sorting healthy and un-healthy from plants or animals know that food has to be farmed, grown elsewhere (e.g. home) or caught that food ingredients should be combined according to their sensory characteristics how to name and sort foods into the five groups in The Eatwell plate and cattle) and caught (such as fish) in the know that seasons may affect the food av know how food is processed into ingredie that food ingredients can be fresh, pre-co know that a healthy diet is made up from depicted in the Eatwell plate ailable nts that can be eaten or used in cooking Know that seasons may affect the food available Know how food is processed into ingredients that can be eaten or used in cooking Know the environmental impact of food and food miles that different food and drink contain different substances - nutrients, water and fibre - that are needed for health that a recipe can be adapted by adding or substituting one or more ingredients